Chawton House: Knight Collection

 The Library also houses the Knight Collection, a private collection of books belonging to the Knight family who owned and lived at Chawton House for 400 years.
-This collection of books was once owned by Edward Austen Knight, the brother of Jane Austen, and it is known that she used this collection of books.
-The library was started by Sandra Lerner, co-founder of Cisco Systems and philanthropist.
+This collection of books was once owned by Edward Austen Knight, the brother of Jane Austen, and she writes in her letters of spending extensive time in the library.

 Novels Online project

 The Novels Online ongoing project makes freely accessible the full-text transcripts of some of the rarest works in the Chawton House Library collection to stimulate interest in these works amongst a new generation of readers.

 These texts explore broad-ranging themes including satire, slavery, marriage, witchcraft and piracy.

 The texts are completely unedited, and have been copied from the originals as accurately as possible.
 Even printer errors have been retained.

 Chawton House Library: Women's Novels

 Routledge has published, to date, thirty-two novels from the Chawton Library collections as part of their Chawton House Library: Women's Novels series.